 Write sentences that a thirteen-year-old could follow.

-If they can understand you, so can everyone else—including anyone who's skimming.
+If they can understand, so can everyone else—including anyone who's skimming.

-That isn't to say children should understand your references and jargon.
-Do not over-simplify your language and weaken your ideas.
-Rather, children must be able to follow the logic of every argument.
+This isn't to say children should understand the details.
+Rather, children must be able to follow the logic of your arguments.

 Here's a sentence with complex phrasing: